phaseloop/R36S-console-clone---GA36-MB-V1.0-20250730/README.md

 https://www.cnx-software.com/2012/05/06/editing-allwinner-a10-board-configuration-files-script-bin/

-`magin.bin` file from device attached to repo.
+`magin.bin` initially included in this repo is not the one.
+I'm still working on extracting that from bootimg.

 ## Autopsy